santhosh-v11/React/README.md

 This repository contains small React projects for daily practice, including:

 - **Form Project**: A basic form handling and validation exercise.
 - **Stopwatch Project**: A functional stopwatch with start, stop, and reset features.
+-**ReactConcepts**: learning react concepts daily and im commanded old concepts or component

 ## Getting Started